-Belle Isle is a friendly Central Florida community in southeastern Orange County where peaceful, lakefront living provides a permanent vacation from surrounding metros.
+Belle Isle is a friendly Central Florida community where peaceful, lakefront living provides a permanent vacation from surrounding metros.
 Originally established in 1924 to protect Lake Conway and the surrounding chain of lakes, Belle Isle’s local government works diligently to preserve the environment that more than 6,000 residents call home.

 Once a Native American oasis, Belle Isle was founded by Central Floridians in 1924 to protect Lake Conway and its chain of lakes.
 Town supporters resisted Orange County’s plan to use the lakes for drainage by forming their own municipality.